ryebreado/llm-api/README.md

 # llm-api
 I am building a script to test multiple kinds of models on multiple datasets.
-I'm starting with just the Claude API and the FRENK hate speech dataset.
+I would like to support multiple APIs and multiple datasets.

 ## Install requirements
 ```